Abdorrahman Boroumand Center

 Trial

 Mr. Sarkhosh was first tried and condemned to 8 years imprisonment.
 At the time of executed had had completed 7 years and 4 months of this term.
 He was retried in 1988.
 According to existing information, there was no official trial with the presence of an attorney and prosecutor.
 Those who were executed in 1988 were sent to a three-man committee consisting of a religious judge, a representative from the Intelligence Ministry, and a Public Prosecutor of Tehran.
 This committee asked the leftist prisoners some questions about their beliefs and whether or not they believed in God.
-The circumstances of this trial is mentioned in Mr. Aslani’s narrative:
+The circumstances of this trial are mentioned in Mr. Aslani’s narrative:

 “One day several guards whom we did not recognize entered our section.
 They had their heads shaved and were carrying cables.
 They were special guards that could enter the prison at any time and were privy to enter privileged areas such as the amphitheater and the Hosseinieh [a large room at the prison for taping confessions and performing prayers] at Gohardasht.
 Executions were held at these rooms and to keep these executions quiet the gallows were already set up.”